rh17983/Failure-Predictor-PREVENT/Readme.md

 Sub-scripts:

 - Analysis and visualization of the prediction and localization results of Prevent-A, Prevent-E and Premise on the experimental data sets with seeded faults
-- Calculation of the false positive rate of the Prevent-A, Prevent-E, and Loud on a one week of normal data
+- Calculation of the false positive rate of the Prevent-A, Prevent-E, and Loud on a one-week normal data

 Input:

-- **Prevent-A Classifier predictions** on a one week normal data.
+- **Prevent-A Classifier predictions** on a one-week normal data.
 Location: resources/predictions-a/fpr-validation.csv

 - **Prevent-A Classifier predictions** on experimental data sets with seeded failures.
 Location: resources/predictions-a folder

-- **Prevent-E Classifier predictions** on a one week normal data.
+- **Prevent-E Classifier predictions** on a one-week normal data.
 Location: resources/predictions-e/fpr-validation.csv

 - **Prevent-E Classifier predictions** on experimental data sets with seeded failures.